gpstuff-dev/gpstuff/README.txt

 3. CONTENTS

-   The GPstuff packge contains the following subdirectories: diag  dist  gp  mc  misc  optim  xunit  SuiteSparse
+   The GPstuff packge contains the following subdirectories: diag  dist  gp  mc  misc  optim  tests  SuiteSparse

    Each folder contains Contents.m, which summarizes the functions in the folder.